Savanna woman hospitalized with serious injuries after house fire

 Irvine was taken by ambulance to a helicopter in Lanark, and then transported to Rockford, where she remains in serious, but stable condition, according to family.

-Her sister-in-law, Denise Carr, told TV6 Irvine was in the shower at the time of the fire, and was forced to jump from a window to escape the flames.
+Her sister-in-law, Denise Carr, told TV6 Irvine was home alone and was in the shower at the time of the fire, and was forced to jump from a window to escape the flames.

 Carr said, “She has 45% of her upper body burned.
 She broke her lumbar by jumping out the window.
 Right now she’s stabled.
 They have her sedated.
 It’s gonna be a long recovery.”